Alex Cross: Films

-Two films, based on the first Cross novels, have been made starring Morgan Freeman (Kiss the Girls and Along Came a Spider), both released to negative reaction.
+Two films, based on the first two Cross novels though filmed in reverse order, have been made starring Morgan Freeman (Kiss the Girls and Along Came a Spider), both released to mixed reactions.
 Both of them are very loose adaptations of the books, with Along Came a Spider changing many of the plot's elements, while Kiss the Girls changes nearly the entire story's plot, except for the fact that Alex's niece is kidnapped and its primary antagonist is Casanova.
 A significant, and well-noted, change upon the books in the movies is that John Sampson is not white but African-American, like Alex himself.
 Kyle Craig is briefly seen in Kiss the Girls.
 Along Came a Spiders adaptation was also changed with the film taking out major plot elements or changing them.
 For instance, Jezzie Flannagan and Alex Cross are dating in the book, but are described as only friends in the film.
 Also, the most important changed elements is Gary Soneji dies, which would therefore erase him from any future adaptation of Cat and Mouse, nor does Soneji escape from prison, nor is the trial in court seen or mentioned in the film.
-A proposed third film based on Pop Goes the Weasel!, but after Along Came a Spider was panned at the box office, the plans were canceled.
+A third film was proposed.
+Pop Goes the Weasel was considered, and a script based on Roses are Red was written, but after Along Came a Spider was panned at the box office, the plans were canceled.

 Many years after Along Came a Spider's release, a reboot was revealed to be in the works, set for a 2011 release date.
 Idris Elba was attached to the film as the role of Alex Cross.
 It was rumored to be based on I, Alex Cross, but director Rob Cohen denied this, revealing he only titled the film like such so as to tell fans: "their hero was back"; to avoid confusion the film's name was changed to Alex Cross with Tyler Perry replacing Elba.
 Edward Burns and Matthew Fox were later confirmed to star as Cross's partner, Tommy Kane, and the main antagonist, Picasso.
 The film was later confirmed to be based on the 12th book in the series, Cross.
 The film was released on October 19, 2012, to mixed to negative reviews.
 The film was a minor box office bomb, grossing $34 million against its $35 million budget.
 Matthew Fox and Tyler Perry were praised for their roles in the film.

 A sequel based on Double Cross was in discussion in 2012.
 Retrieved November 11, 2019 Perry was confirmed to reprise his role.
 However, the film was cancelled after Alex Cross did not perform well at the box office.

 Television series

-Amazon Studios ordered a television series adaptation titled Cross with Aldis Hodge will star and Ben Watkins will serve as showrunner from Paramount Television Studios and Skydance Television.
+Amazon Studios ordered a television series adaptation titled Cross.
+Aldis Hodge stars and Ben Watkins serves as showrunner from Paramount Television Studios and Skydance Television.
+It was released on November 14, 2024.